docker-archive/classicswarm/docs/swarm_at_scale/deploy-app.md

     $ eval $(docker-machine env manager)
     ```

-    You can create the network on an cluster node at the network is visible on
+    You can create the network on a cluster node at the network is visible on
     them all.

 2. Create the `voteapp` container network.